United-Sapiens/.github/profile/README.md

 <p align="justify">I've already created the [United Sapiens landing page](https://www.united-sapiens.org).
 There you can check out the “United Sapiens Clamor” translated into many languages of many countries.
 I also make it clear that anyone can participate in the initiative, just send me an e-mail: &nbsp; :envelope: [united.sapiens.br@gmail.com](mailto:united.sapiens.br@gmail.com).</p>
 <p> &nbsp; </p>

-> "Do… or do not.
-There is no try." — Yoda
+> "Do... or do not.
+There is no try." &nbsp; — &nbsp; Yoda

 - - -